Ghostbusters: Afterlife: Cast

-The film's cast also includes Marlon Kazadi as Thickneck; Sydney Mae Diaz as Swayze; and Aykroyd's youngest daughter Stella as Deputy Medjuck, a nod to Joe Medjuck, who was an associate producer on Ghostbusters (1984), an executive producer on the subsequent movies, and a co-founder of production company Ghost Corps.
-Harold Ramis posthumously appears as Egon Spengler in archival clips and photographs taken from Ghostbusters (1984).
-Bob Gunton (credited as "The Ghost Farmer") and Ivan Reitman also portray living and ghostly versions of Egon, respectively, using prosthetics and digital makeup.
-J. K. Simmons plays Ivo Shandor, the leader of a Gozer-worshiping cult responsible for the Sumerian god Gozer's arrival in Ghostbusters.
-Simmons took the role as a token of friendship with the Reitmans, with whom he frequently collaborates in films like Jason's 2007 film Juno and the 2017 film Father Figures, co-produced by Ivan.
-Olivia Wilde, who portrayed Mesopotamian deity Inanna in Ramis's final film Year One, physically portrays Gozer, Shohreh Aghdashloo provides Gozer's voice, and Emma Portner plays Gozer's CGI spirit form, previously portrayed by Slavitza Jovan and Paddi Edwards in voice in Ghostbusters (1984).
-Josh Gad was one of many actors who contributed to the voice of Muncher, a metal-eating miner ghost conjured after a séance went wrong at Summerville Foundry in the 1940s.
-Ira Heiden (a friend of Jason Reitman's), Sarah Natochenny, and Shelby Young voiced the Mini-Pufts, tiny versions and replicated forms of the Stay Puft Marshmallow Man, but were not credited for their performances.
+The film's cast additionally includes Marlon Kazadi as Thickneck; Sydney Mae Diaz as Swayze; and Aykroyd's youngest daughter Stella as Deputy Medjuck, a nod to Joe Medjuck, who was an associate producer on Ghostbusters (1984), an executive producer on the subsequent films and a co-founder of production company Ghost Corps.
+Harold Ramis posthumously appears as Egon Spengler in archived clips and photographs taken from Ghostbusters (1984).
+Bob Gunton (credited as "The Ghost Farmer") additionally portrayed living and ghostly versions of Egon, using prosthetics and digital makeup respectively, with Ivan Reitman standing in for the latter in some shots.
+J. K. Simmons portrayed Ivo Shandor, the leader of a Gozer-worshiping cult responsible for Gozer's presences in the modern world.
+Simmons took the role as a token of friendship with the Reitmans, with whom he frequently collaborates in films like Jason's Juno and Father Figures, co-produced by Ivan.
+Olivia Wilde, who portrayed Mesopotamian deity Inanna in Ramis' final film Year One, physically portrayed Gozer, previously portrayed by Slavitza Jovan and Paddi Edwards in voice in the original film, with Shohreh Aghdashloo providing the character's voice and Emma Portner portraying her spiritual form.
+Josh Gad was one of many actors who contributed to the voice of Muncher, a metal-eating ghost of a miner conjured after a séance went wrong at Summerville's local foundry in the 1940s.
+Ira Heiden (a friend of Jason Reitman's), Sarah Natochenny and Shelby Young provided the vocal effects of the Mini-Pufts, miniature doppelgängers of the Stay Puft Marshmallow Man, but were not credited for their performances.